aorlandodx/Data-Structures-and-Algorithms/README.md

-# Data Structures and fundamental Algorithms practice
+# Data Structures and Algorithms practice
 This repository is a personal collection of notes, implementations, and examples covering fundamental and advanced topics in **Data Structures and Algorithms (DSA)**.
 It includes a range of concepts from **Object-Oriented Programming (OOP)** principles, to the design and implementation of core data structures, algorithms, and the analysis of their time and **space complexities**.
 It serves both as a learning reference and a demonstration of various approaches to problem solving and software design.

 ## Purpose